All Movendi International member Organisations from the Asia-Pacific region

 Work towards forging partnerships and building alliances among government and civil societies for sustained health promotion initiatives.

-The Sarvodaya Samiti is a politically independent, not-for-profit NGO committed to the development of tribal, rural and other underprivileged communities in Indian society.
-The area of operation of Sarvodaya Samiti is throughout the state of Orissa.
+The Sarvodaya Samiti is a non-government, non-political & non-profit making organization committed for the development of tribal, rural and other underprivileged classes of the Society.

 Brain Society is a Not-For-Profit Organization serving for the empowerment of society.
 Brain society works to promote self-help groups of marginalized women in villages and rural areas and linking them to the main stream of society.